-When it comes to your running, do you always opt for the easy option or do you strive to be the best you can be?
-Is running the thing that you do where you try to get away with doing the minimum?
+When it comes to your chosen sport, do you always opt for the easy option or do you strive to be the best you can be?
+Is it the thing that you do where you try to get away with doing the minimum?
 We thought not.

 When it comes to apparel, however, the trend since the introduction of synthetics fabrics, has been a ‘race to the bottom’ – a process of doing less and less in the way of innovation.
 As a simple experiment to prove this, go into any running store and take a selection of t-shirts, tights or jackets and cover up the logo: we think you would be very hard pressed to differentiate between one brand’s product and the others.